Housing sales sluggish in late spring, held back by high mortgage rates

 Still, as the cliché says, it’s about location.
 The overall numbers mask the differences from place to place and from price to price.

-Lauren Kruse, a realtor with Bolst Real Estate in Atlanta, represented a bidder for a house in the Morningside neighborhood of Atlanta.
+Lauren Kruse, a realtor with Earnhart Real Estate Group in Atlanta, represented a bidder for a house in the Morningside neighborhood of Atlanta.
 Her client eventually purchased the house for more than $2 million.
 She had to beat out seven other offers.

 “That was very competitive,” Kruse said.
 She also represents sellers of homes listed at about one-fifth of that house in Morningside.
 “And I have some listings in Dallas, Georgia, that are just sitting.”